loafdimension/fruitful-discussions-BE/README.md

-# Welcome to Fruitful Discussions! - insert logo later (lots of fruits having a nice positive looking chat)
+# Welcome to Fruitful Discussions!

 # Table of Contents (to have links taking people to each section)
 - About